unoplatform/uno.extensions/doc/Learn/Markup/SourceUsage.md

 | `FallbackValue(T)`                        | Sets a fallback value to be used when the source data is null or cannot be converted                            |
 | `TargetNullValue(T)`                      | Sets a value to be used as the target when the source data is null                                              |
 | `UpdateSourceTrigger(UpdateSourceTrigger)`| Sets the trigger that determines when the source property is updated during TwoWay binding.                     |

-These methods allow you to specify how changes in the source property should be reflected in the target property, providing flexibility in creating dynamic and responsive UIs.